 Is Piriton safe for your dog?
-As man’s best friend, a dog can have health problems just like their human companions.
-So don’t be surprised if you find out that your favorite pet is suffering from allergies, skin problems and even hay fever just like a real person.
+We all know dogs can have health problems just like their human companions.
+It is not surprising when you find that your favorite pet is suffering from allergies, skin problems and even hay fever just like person does.

 Can I Give My Dog Piriton?
 Answer: Yes, but as directed by a vet

 Piriton is a well-trusted brand of antihistamine medication.
-It contains a substance called chlorphenamin meleate.
+It contains a substance called chlorphenamine maleate.
 Although this medicine is actually intended for people, most vets also prescribe this to cure dog allergies and other similar cases.

 Piriton is generally safe for dogs.
 This doesn’t mean you shouldn’t consult a vet as different dog breeds require different dosages.
-It will also depend on your dog’s age, weight and overall built.
+Piriton dosage will also depend on your dog’s age, weight and overall build.

 Why You Should Give Piriton to K9s

 There are a lot of factors that can trigger allergies in dogs especially if your dog is sensitive to the environment.
 Just like people, there are dogs that are allergic to grass and pollen.
-And if your dog happens to be sensitive to this particular factor, you can expect them to be sneezing and scratching after a walk in the park.
+If your dog happens to be sensitive to this particular factor, you can expect them to be sneezing and scratching after a walk in the park.

 There are also dogs that are allergic to house dust mites.
-And if this is the case, you should always make sure that your house is clean.
+If this is the case, you should always make sure that your house is very clean.
 Otherwise, your dog will always be sneezing and coughing.
-Constant exposure to an environment that triggers allergies all the time will also weaken your dog’s immune system as he or she can lose the appetite to eat when suffering from such conditions.
+Constant exposure to an environment that triggers allergies all the time will also weaken your dog’s immune system as he or she can lose their appetite to eat when suffering from such conditions.

 In rare cases, your dog can also get allergic reactions from insect bites.
-So you should watch out for marks on the skin and apply insect bite ointment as soon as you suspect such insect bites.
+You should watch out for marks on the skin and apply insect bite ointment as soon as you suspect such insect bites.
 Make sure you inspect your dog thoroughly after a long trip outdoors.

 Still, there are cases when dogs become allergic to the type of food that they eat.
 That’s why you should be very observant so that you can find out what actually triggered the allergy.